bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 Under the hood, [diagram-js](https://github.com/bpmn-io/diagram-js) employs dependency injection (DI) to wire and discover diagram components.
 This mechanism is built on top of [didi](https://github.com/nikku/didi).

-When talking about _modules_ in the context of diagram-js we refer to units that provide named services to along with their implementation.
+When talking about _modules_ in the context of diagram-js, we refer to units that provide named services to along with their implementation.
 A _service_ in that sense is a function or instance that may consume other services to do stuff in the context of the diagram.

 The following shows a service that [hooks into life-cycle events](#hooking-into-life-cycle-events).
 It does so by registering an event via the `eventBus`, another well-known service: